mmmarinho/ROS2_Tutorial/docs/source/cpp/index.rst

    auto potato_ptr = std::make_shared<Potato>(20.0);

-by forwarding the constructor instead of calling it explicitly.
+by forwarding the argument to the constructor instead of calling it explicitly.

-For everything else that you don't want to copy, use ``std::move()``, but you don't see it that much.
+For everything else that you don't want to copy, use ``std::move()``, but you don't see it that much unless you're designing a library.